harveyt/moysetutoring/content/post/Naja82.md

 no-one in particular.
 Two months in, and folks have started to calm down, but Naja82 has been dumbfounded by some of the idiocy he reads about in the news.
 He's glad that his parents are in robust health and staying at home and acting like rational human beings.
-He's been doing their online grocery shopping for them; he says its so they have one less thing to worry about, and besides, computers are what he does for a living and all that.
+He's been doing their online grocery shopping for them; he says it's so they have one less thing to worry about, and besides, computers are what he does for a living and all that.
 In truth, it means he can check in with his folks once a week and make sure they are ticking along OK.
 They are.
 Better than he expected, come to think of it.
 But then, Mum's happy enough reading anything she can lay her hands